heimrichhannot/contao-overscroll-bundle/README.md

 ### Technical instructions

 1\.
 This bundle depends on [heimrichhannot/contao-blocks](https://github.com/heimrichhannot/contao-blocks) for specifying on which pages (and under which circumstances) the overscroll area is shown.
-   Hence the first step is to create a block and configure the overscroll area to your needs:
+   Hence the first step is to create a block and inside a block module where you can configure the overscroll area to your needs:

    ![alt block](docs/block.png)